observIQ/stanza/CONTRIBUTING.md

 A PR is considered to be **ready to merge** when:

-* It has received approval from at least one maintainer.
+* It has received approval from at two maintainers.
 * CI passes.
 * Major feedback is resolved.